-Are there rare species or special habitat designations in the vicinity of the Project Area?
+Are there rare species or special habitat designations in the vicinity of the ProjectArea?
 Informs SWS, FV, SM, MB, STS, NC, CR, and TR values.

 Answer each submeasure using information from the site's SFAM Report (Rare Species scores and Special Habitat Designations section), as well as any available survey data for the PA and its vicinity, or personal knowledge about the site.
+Rare species, Essential Salmonid Habitat and Important Bird Areas are evaluated in this question.
+Special Protected Areas will be evaluated in question V3.

-If users are aware of more recent onsite observation of species by a qualified observer under conditions similar to what now occur, they should upgrade the associated ranking to High and provide information regarding the survey in the External Data section on the Cover Page.
+If users are aware of more recent onsite observation of rare species by a qualified observer under conditions similar to what now occur, they should upgrade the associated ranking to High and provide information regarding the survey in the External Data section on the Cover Page.

 If you would like to explore the fish and waterbird habitat data further, load the Essential Salmonid Habitat and Important Bird Area layers (Habitat group).